Ableton/ableton.github.io/linkkit/index.md

 added to the linker path. `libABLLink.a` is implemented in C++, so you may also need to add `-lc++` to your link line if you're not already using C++ in your project.
 This is needed to pull in the C++ standard library.

+If you are using Xcode 11 you can use `LinkKit.xcframework` instead of adding `libABLLink.a` and the include path. `LinkKit.xcframework` supports Mac Catalyst.

 ### User Interface Guidelines